cloudposse/docs/content/terraform/best-practices.md

 ![Terraform](/assets/08bcd99-terraform.png)

 These are the *opinionated* best-practices we follow at Cloud Posse.
-The are inspired by years of experience writing terraform and borrow on the many other helpful resources like those by [HashiCorp](https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html).
+They are inspired by years of experience writing terraform and borrow on the many other helpful resources like those by [HashiCorp](https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html).

 See our general [Development Best Practices]({{< relref "development/best-practices.md" >}}) which also apply to Terraform.